 Water drains out of the cockpit through two aft cockpit drains located at the far aft cockpit floor on both the port and starboard sides.
 Each side drains overboard through the side of the hull independently.
 None of this water is drained into the bilge.
-The ball vales are located inside the hull sides and can be accessed through the bilge hatch.
-Refer to page 13 for operation of the ball valve associated with this system.
+Refer to page 12 for operation of the ball valve associated with this system.

 The bilge is designed to drain any water entering the inside of the hull.
 All hoses are sealed and double clamped during construction.
 Continuous or periodic running of the automatic bilge pump may be an indication of a hose leak or break in a seal and should be investigated by a Cobia Dealer immediately.
 Refer to page 11 for further information regarding bilge pump operation and maintenance.
-A diagram of the Water Drain system can be found on page 43.